ajtudela/smartbox/README.md

     smartbox <auth options...> health-check

-### List available resailers
+### List available resellers
-The `resailers` command can be used to know which resailershas an automatic configuration.
+The `resellers` command can be used to know which resellers has an automatic configuration.
-If your resailer is not present you can raise an issue in github, or use the optional options.
+If your reseller is not present you can raise an issue in github, or use the optional options.

-    smartbox <auth options...> resailers
+    smartbox <auth options...> resellers

 See [api-notes.md](./api-notes.md) for notes on REST and socket.io endpoints.